MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/3_act_strategies.md

 ---
 ---

-## 🟧 TOOL 3.4 - Using AI to generate practice questions
+## 🟧 TOOL 3.4 - Using AI to create practice questions

 _**A tool to generate practice questions with Chat-GPT and use these for deep learning and self-monitoring**_